 Additionally, you need to research your client’s or learners’ market or industry to find out what technologies or skills are popular or in demand.
 It is also important to know where and when your audience will learn so you can plan your future course accordingly.
 All of this information will assist you in developing relevant, useful, and engaging educational content.

 You’ve taken into account both the entire organisation and the learners.
 Now, you need to develop the content or review the content provided to you by your client.
 Are there any topics or subtopics that must be taught to overcome a learning deficit?
 Your Subject Matter Experts are the best people to ask these questions.
 Have them brainstorm a list of topics and then sort and consolidate them into meaningful subjects.

 No matter how good your eLearning development skills are, you cannot overcome poorly written content, missing content or content overload.Team Optivly 2022

 Ensure that you write a specific learning objective for each of the key topics and use an action verb.
 You can include actions like recall, apply, and achieve.
 The use of action verbs is an effective way to measure results later in the process.
 The assessment directly relates to the learning objective: was the information recallable, or was a specific skill demonstrated?

-In order to bring your SMEs and Project team with you, share the storyboard area with using Teams or Dropbox or some other file sharing system.
+In order to bring your SMEs and Project team with you, share the storyboard area using Teams or Dropbox, or some other file-sharing system.
 At Optivly, we use Teams and create a Team site for each new Client Project.

 Step 4: Conceptualising and design